kochm/wp-mendeley-plugin/readme.txt

 == Change log ==

+= 1.1.7 (18.01.2016) =
+* corrected bug for widgets - filter and csl setting were not working in widgets

 = 1.1.6 (15.01.2016) =
 * updated author data structures in JSON export to newest Mendeley API - nor SIMILE Exhibit display will get author information again